Public and Community Engagement

 Consultation on the University strategy involves internal and external stakeholders through a series of staff roadshows, Board of Governors away days, the University Court and Senate.
 Engaging exisiting networks ensures strategic alignment and a continual process of informal consultation.
 Evidence is gathered through local stakeholders and our analysis of Northamptonshire’s Hidden Needs, the Health and Wellbeing Board, Northamptonshire and the South East Midlands Local Enterprise Partnerships (LEP), the County’s Cultural Forum, Local Authorities and Statutory Bodies.

-The strategic priorities are articulated in our Changemaker Challenges.
-Faculties are organised to align to these Challenges to encourage cross-disciplinary approaches to public and community engagement.
+The strategic priorities are articulated in our Changemaker Commitments.
+Faculties are organised to align to these Commitments to encourage cross-disciplinary approaches to public and community engagement.
 Public engagement is the responsibility of all staff members with accountability through the governance structure of the University up to and including the governing body where institutional KPIs are monitored and reported.
 Accountability is built into the staff appraisal process, staff and student recruitment and career development opportunities including the Associate Professorship Scheme.
 Public engagement is business as usual and we do not make a specific budget available but work with partners to obtain additional funding to enhance our activities.

 Waterside Campus was developed to be accessible as a community facility for the benefit of the community.
 Our COVID-19 pandemic response highlights how our facilities and resources are used to meet community needs including how our staff and students contribute through volunteering and community involvement.
 Staff take the University out into communities through public lectures, social enterprise initiatives, events such as the Big Bang and Car Crash to demonstrate how our research and teaching is applied in real world events and as school and college governors.
 Enquiries from the public can be received through any part of the University and are managed through our Client Management System with interactions and activities recorded in the research management system, PURE.